FSIN-ohm/Matomat-Documentation/docs/rest_api.md

    "receiver":<user id of the receiver as long>, "amount":<amount of money transfered in cent as long>, "transaction_type":"order",
-   "purchased": [
+   "admin":<id of the admin who created the order>, "purchased": [
       {
           "product_info":<product info id as int>,